CoderTristan/Ideas/README.md

 ai stock or ceo calls analysis

-world bending coincidences
+world bending coincidences mind map of all users

-debate best survival method
+survival method given to ai from situation and then more theoretical paths are made from the decisions